-- Identify a major ("big") question that your discipline and course might help to answer.
+- Identify a major (“big”) question that your discipline and course might help to answer.
+Use this resource to help guide you.

 - Identify small, yet still significant, sub-questions from your discipline, the answers to which will help answer the larger question.